moehriegitt/hob3l/README.md

 However, the syntax does not make it immediately clear which thing is the 'first non-empty' child, because even an empty `group(){}` is skipped, and even recursively so.
-Essentially, you need semantics to identify the children correctly, which is an ugly mix of meta levels,
+Essentially, you need semantics to identify the children correctly, which is an ugly mix of meta levels.

 So the parser of this tool spends quite some effort on determining which one is the first non-empty child of `difference`.
 Whether it